- Investor Relations

 05

-Sumitomo chemical consists of five business sectors.
+Sumitomo chemical consists of four business sectors.

 Each sector continues to provide solutions that contribute to solving issues in society and improving the Quality of life, there by creating new value.We will introduce Sumitomo Chemical Group products